PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/03-server.md

 ## Middlewares

 The server is composed of middlewares inspired by [koa](https://koajs.com/).
-A middleware is a sync or async function that takes a `context` and a `next` async function and returns a `Response`.
+A middleware is a sync or async function that takes a `context` and a `next` async function and returns a standard [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.

 ```ts
 type Middleware<CONTEXT = unknown> = (